 IMPLEMENTATION - APPROACHES TO READING

-Phonics and guided reading are planned for discretely.
-Planning for reading across the curriculum is taken from the Curriculum Maps from the 2014 National Curriculum for each class and related to high quality texts.
+Phonics and whole class reading sessions are planned for discretely.
+Planning for reading across the curriculum is taken from the National Curriculum for each class and related to high quality texts.
 Teachers are highly skilled in planning for progression to meet the needs of the children within their class.

 High Quality Texts

 We strive to generate a sense of fun, excitement and pleasure in reading to encourage our children to become lifelong readers.
-Each class has a dedicated, stimulating reading area with books updated regularly with the proceeds from Book Bus visits and Book Fairs.
-These are presented to classes during a dedicated assembly in which extracts are read and anticipation generated.
+Each class has a dedicated, stimulating reading area with books updated regularly.

 Many exciting and rewarding activities are arranged in school to promote the pleasure and knowledge that can be gained from books.
 Annual Book Weeks include visits by published authors, shared reading with older and younger pupils, making books, using drama, dance and music to illustrate texts.

-Children learn poems to perform to present to the school in class and weekly assemblies and to enjoy in class linked to the topics they are learning.
+Children learn poems to perform and present to the school during assemblies and to enjoy in class linked to the topics they are learning.

 Year One and Year Five participate in BASH in conjunction with the Schools Library Service to review new fiction and to meet the authors.
 Each summer we promote and celebrate the Summer Reading Challenge to encourage reading over the summer holidays.